pushkarkadam/portfolio/my_collections/_jobs/aiesec.md

 * Scheduled the workshops for local students in Alexandria, Egypt.
 * Planned the activities included in the workshops.
 * Interacted with the local students to understand their needs in the workshop.

-# Work

-Meeting with the local students to conduct work experience.